What Is Half-and-Half?

-Half-and-half sits quietly next to regular milk and cream in the dairy section, a constant presence that doesn't seem to be as widely used as its neighbors.
-Is there some special about it, and how do you use it besides in morning coffee?
+Half-and-half sits quietly next to regular milk and cream in the dairy section, a constant presence that doesn’t seem to be as widely used as its neighbors.
+Is there something special about it, and how do you use it besides in morning coffee?

 What Is Half-and-Half Made Of?

-Half-and-half, also known as half cream in the United Kingdom, is a simple blend of equal parts whole milk and cream.
+Half-and-half, also known as half cream in the United Kingdom, is a simple blend of equal parts whole milk and light cream.
 It averages 10 to 12% fat, which is more than milk but less than light cream.
-Due to its lower fat content than cream, it can't be whipped.
+Due to its lower fat content than cream, it can’t be whipped.

 Then What Is Nonfat Half-and-Half?